+EXOTIC ATOMS:

-EXOTIC ATOMS: Muonic Atoms into Vacuum from Solid Hydrogen
+Muonic Atoms into Vacuum from Solid Hydrogen

 Abstract.
-The experiments use a solid hydrogen layer to form muonic hydrogen isotopes that escape into vacuum.
+The experiments use various solid hydrogen layers to form various muonic hydrogen isotopes that escape into vacuum.
 The method relies on transfer of the muon from protium to either a deuteron or a triton.
 The resulting muonic deuterium or muonic tritium will not immediately thermalize because of the very low elastic cross sections, and may be emitted from the surface of the layer.
 Measurements which detect decay electrons, muonic x-rays, and fusion products have been used to study the processes.
 A target has been constructed which exploits muonic atom emission in order to learn more about the energy dependence of transfer and muon molecular formation.